- 1 Advantages of owning an RV Specific GPS

 Wi-Fi and Bluetooth Capabilities

 A navigation device with Bluetooth capabilities is not really necessary, but it can make some things a lot easier.
 You can pair it with your smartphone to dial phone numbers and take phone calls hands-free.
 As for a built-in Wi-Fi, this does not necessarily make your GPS a hotspot, but it does allow for various other features, including checking weather updates, fuel prices, traffic conditions, or even checking your email when on the road.

 Predictive Data Entry

 If anything, having a predictive data entry feature will allow for faster and easier location searches.
-When entering city names and certain addresses, the on-screen keyboard feature will highlight and display commonly searched places, after you type just a few characters.
+When entering city names and certain addresses, the on-screen keyboard feature will highlight and display commonly searched places after you type just a few characters.

 Types of GPS

 The type of GPS you invest in for your RV will largely depend on two things: the price you are willing to pay and the specific features you want it to have.
 If you are looking for the most affordable options, other than the free Google Maps, there is a downloadable app specifically designed for RV navigation, called the CoPilot, which sells for about $60.
-This is downloadable to your mobile phone or even a tablet, if you need a larger screen.
+This is downloadable to your mobile phone or even a tablet if you need a larger screen.
 If you want a device that is strictly for use in your RV, then we suggest looking into brands like Garmin, TomTom, Magellan, and Rand McNally.
-All of these companies make GPS devices that are specifically designed for RVs, campers, or even truck drivers.
+These companies make GPS devices that are specifically designed for RVs, campers, or even truck drivers.